Nathan Healy

 Solar Installations in Georgia

-We’ve mapped every solar installation across America to create this interactive Georgia solar heatmap.
-Click any hexagon to discover how many neighbors in that area have already made the switch to clean energy!
+We’ve mapped every solar installation across Georgia to help you explore the clean energy movement in your community.
+Click any area to see how many of your neighbors have already made the switch to solar power.

 09